Undergraduate, University of Washington

 nfliu [strudel] cs.washington.edu

 I'm an undergraduate at the University of Washington, where I'm studying computer science and linguistics.
 I work on research as a member of Noah's ARK.
 I'm also a research intern at the Allen Institute for Artificial Intelligence (AI2), where I work part-time with the excellent AllenNLP team.
-My research interests are in natural language processing.
+My research interests are in natural language processing and machine learning.

 Outside of work I enjoy contributing to open source and just programming for fun.
 Beyond computer-related things, I spend a lot of time bouldering and try to make time for hiking and camping as well.

 Thanks to the support of my research mentors, I was fortunate to begin working on research early in my undergraduate career.
 I’m happy to help ambitious undergraduate students interested in NLP or machine learning (especially those at UW) get started with research---please get in touch!

 During summer 2017, I was a research intern in the USC/Information Sciences Institute natural language group.
 I worked with Kevin Knight and Jonathan May on low-resource neural machine translation and language-independent translation of out-of-vocabulary words.